Cooker Hoods Buying Guide

 motor due to back pressure blowing back down the hood.

-Recirculates some heat and moisture back into the kitchen as thus can not be taken outside.
+- Recirculates some heat/ moisture and smoke back into the kitchen as thus can not be taken outside.

 If air is being recirculated through the cooker hood for release back into your kitchen, it is taken through two filters: a grease filter and a charcoal filter.

 All cooker hoods come supplied with a grease filter, but not a charcoal one; these can be obtained through the product page as an optional extra or there is dedicated spares and accessories section on our website.

 The charcoal filter needs to be replaced every 2-3 months or every 50 hours of cooking whichever comes first, depending on how often you use your cooker hood.